How many hearts does an octopus have?

 Evolutionary Significance:

 The octopus's multiheart architecture presents important insights into the improvement of cephalopods.
-Cephalopods split from other mollusks around 500 million years ago, consistent with fossil proof, and advanced unique variations to suit their predatory lifestyle within the marine environment.
+Cephalopods split from other molluscs around 500 million years ago, consistent with fossil proof, and advanced unique variations to suit their predatory lifestyle within the marine environment.
 The octopus's wonderful cardiovascular gadget body structure is a reflection of its evolutionary diversifications to aquatic life.
 Because they may be such busy predators, octopuses need a sturdy circulatory gadget that can satisfy their metabolic needs.
 Through the direct distribution of oxygenated blood from the gills to the systemic organs, the octopus optimizes oxygen supply to tissues whilst decreasing the blood's internal ride distance.

 It is maximum in all likelihood due to selection pressures favouring effective oxygen supply and circulation that octopuses have several hearts.
 Through the evolution of a decentralized cardiovascular system, octopuses have been able to stay nimble and lively lives, giving them an aggressive benefit of their organic niche.